OCA/geospatial/base_geoengine/readme/DESCRIPTION.rst

 GeoEngine relies on `OpenLayers <http://openlayers.org>`_ and `PostgGIS <http://postgis.refractions.net/>`_ technologies.

 Postgis is used to store spatial information in databases.
-OpenLayer is used to represent spatial data in other words to show maps.
+OpenLayer is used to represent spatial data in other words to show maps and the different spatial layers.
 The GeoEngine module acts as a data provider and as an OpenLayers configurator.
 It also provides a complete extension to Odoo ORM.

-Geospatial support based on PostGIS add the ability of server to server geojson to do geo CRUD and view definition.